-To evaluate the effectiveness of the three indicators for seafood products, we focused on testing the 379 380 methods developed on the 390 and 303 most important commercial species landed by weight in 2022 in the FAO areas 27 (Northeast Atlantic Ocean) and 37 (Mediterranean and Black Sea), respectively.
-381 These species were caught using 27 different fishing gears across 36 subareas of FAO 27 and 28 382 fishing gears across 5 subareas in FAO 37 (Western, Central, Eastern, Adriatic Sea, and Black Sea).
-383 This data was sourced from the EU Fisheries Dependent Information (FDI) database 2022 384 (https://stecf.ec.europa.eu/data-dissemination/fdi en), resulting in 43,810 (FAO 27) and 8,862 (FAO 385 37) combinations of species, area, and gear.
-Scores for each indicator were calculated for all 386 combinations (Figure 2).
-The frequency distribution of scores shows distinct patterns for the three 387 indicators.
-388
+To evaluate the effectiveness of the three indicators for seafood products, we focused on testing the methods developed on the 390 and 303 most important commercial species landed by weight in 2022 in the FAO areas 27 (Northeast Atlantic Ocean) and 37 (Mediterranean and Black Sea), respectively.
+These species were caught using 27 different fishing gears across 36 subareas of FAO 27 and 28 fishing gears across 5 subareas in FAO 37 (Western, Central, Eastern, Adriatic Sea, and Black Sea).
+These data were obtained from the EU Fisheries Dependent Information (FDI) database 2022 (https://stecf.ec.europa.eu/data-dissemi nation/fdi_en), resulting in 43,810and 8862 combinations of species, area, and gear in FAO 27 and 37, respectively.
+Scores for each indicator were calculated for all combinations (Fig. 2).
+The frequency distribution of scores shows distinct patterns for the three indicators.

-The stock status indicator follows a normal distribution in both FAO 27 and FAO 37, with a clear 389 predominance of score 3 (medium impact).
-The seabed impact indicator also exhibits a similar trend 390 in both areas, but is characterised by a predominance of score 1 (very low impact) and a change 391 towards unsustainable score levels (reddish colours, scores of 4 and 5).
-In contrast, the bycatch risk 392 of sensitive species indicator shows a different trend between the two FAO areas.
-In FAO 27, 34% 393 of the scores are 2 (low impact), while scores of 4 (high impact) and 5 (very high impact) each account 394 395 for around 30% of the total.
-In FAO 37, this indicator follows a normal distribution with a predominance of score 3 (medium impact) and no combinations scoring 5 (very high impact).
-396 each target species.
-For the stock status indicator, sustainable scores are predominant in FAO 27, whereas in the Mediterranean, most subareas display moderately unsustainable scores, with the Black Sea being an exception.
-The impact of fishing gears on the seabed is more favourable, with sustainable scores prevailing in most regions, except for 27.3.A (Skagerrak and Kattegat).
-In contrast, the bycatch risk indicator for sensitive species shows generally unsustainable scores across most subareas in FAO while it performs better in the Mediterranean and Black Sea.
+The stock status indicator follows a normal distribution in both FAO 27 and FAO 37, with a clear predominance of score 3 (medium impact).
+The seabed impact indicator also exhibits a similar trend in both areas, but is characterised by a predominance of score 1 (very low impact) and a change towards unsustainable score levels (reddish colours, scores of 4 and 5).
+In contrast, the bycatch risk of sensitive species indicator does not show a clear trend in both FAO areas.
+In FAO 27, 34% of the scores are 2 (low impact), while scores of 4 (high impact) and 5 (very high impact) each account for around 30% of the total.
+In FAO 37, this